chisfy/chisfy/README.md

 I'm documenting my progress in a public diary, a quick website sharing my journey, projects and how I feel doing it!
 Please give it a read, it's my take on the 100 days of code challenge!

+My GitHub reflects my progress in coding journey, starting from simple exercises to larger apps.
+I hope that it's showcases my coding development, It's been tempting to adjust and edit old repos but I think the imperfection is important in showcasing my growth which I hope all developers to find common ground with.

 https://sites.google.com/view/coding-and-me/

 Current Tech Stack: JavaScript | Node.JS | Express.JS | Playwright | Figma | HTML | CSS | PostgresSQL | React | Next.JS & more to come!